 Join Couchsurfing to see Johnnie’s full profile.
 It’s free!

-► I don't host anonymous people with no profile at all
+I do NOT host people with no profile at all (your anonymous friends)

-► I don't host for only one night
+I do NOT host for one night only

 To love like I'll never be hurt and sing like there's nobody listening

 I'll normally reply to every request within an hour or two, but the internet isn't 100% reliable in the jungle...